Home / Blog / Everything You Need To Know About Dentures and Insurance

 Full dentures are the most common type of dentures, and they may be fixed or removable.

-Bargain-priced removable dentures ($400-$1000+ per plate) are pre-made and then slightly altered to fit the wearer’s mouth.
 Custom-made dentures (about $2500 per plate) are made to fit perfectly on the bony ridge of the jaw, where the teeth used to be, and are primarily held in place by suction.
 A good pair of properly-fitting dentures doesn’t require globs of dental glue to stay in place.

 Removable full dentures are the least expensive method of tooth replacement, and when made well look natural and function similarly to natural teeth.
-But removable dentures tend to accelerate bone loss, and will will need to be relined or re-made periodically.
+But removable dentures tend to accelerate bone loss, and will need to be relined or re-made periodically.

 Fixed dentures are held in place by four to six dental implants.
 Fixed dentures feel very natural to a wearer, and help to ward off bone loss.
 The implant system is more costly, but you won’t need to have dentures remade every few years or so.
 Not everyone is a good candidate for dental implants, and sometimes the body rejects the implants.
-And the implant process takes some time to complete – usually a few months.
+And the implant process takes some time to complete, usually a few months.
 Temporary replacement teeth may be needed in this period, adding to the expense.

-Adjusting To Dentures
+Adjusting to Dentures

-It takes about a month to get accustomed to wearing new dentures.
+It takes about a month or so to get accustomed to wearing new dentures.
 If your dentures are more than slightly uncomfortable, or if the discomfort lasts for more than a few days or you develop red spots or sores, your dentures may need to be readjusted for a perfect fit.

-You may have problems pronouncing certain words at first If so take 20 minutes once or twice a day and read out loud to yourself.
+You may have problems pronouncing certain words at first.
+If so, take 20 minutes once or twice a day and read out loud to yourself.
 You’ll be speaking more clearly very quickly.

 A few people find that they gag on their removable dentures.
 This is often at its worst in the first week of wearing dentures.
-If you’re still having gagging issues after the first 5-7 days, see your dentist – you may need to have the dentures shaved down a bit so they don’t trigger your gag response.
+If you’re still having gagging issues after the first 5-7 days, see your dentist.You may need to have the dentures shaved down a bit so they don’t trigger your gag response.

 Life with Dentures